shaundai/sampleREADME/README.md

 ## Project Name & Description

-Sample README boilerplate for personal projects.
+Sample README boilerplate for personal projects being used for job and hackathon applications.

 #### Your name for the project

 Short, 1-2 sentence description of what the app does and the key technologies/languages you used.

+#### Installation Instructions

+Add dependencies (and instructions for installing the dependencies or links to external locations to install dependencies) Add scripts users can quickly copy and paste to install your app List any "gotchas", common questions, potential issues that users could run into.

 #### Live project